 JONELLE SILLS

-Soprano Jonelle Sills was recently named one of York University’s 2022 Top 30 Alumni Under 30 and one of CBC Music’s 30 hot classical musicians under 30.
-Her mainstage debut at the Canadian Opera Company, for Mimi in La bohème (2023), was lauded for being a “beautifully sensitive… with careful control and colour” (The Globe and Mail).
-She looks forward to reprising the role with Vancouver Opera in the 2025/2026 season.
+Juno-nominated soprano Jonelle Sills is an emerging talent on the rise, recently named one of York University’s 2022 Top 30 Alumni Under 30 and one of CBC Music’s 30 hot classical musicians under 30.
+Her mainstage debut at the Canadian Opera Company as Mimi in Puccini’s La bohème, was lauded for being a “beautifully sensitive… with careful control and colour” (The Globe and Mail).
+She looks forward to reprising the role with Vancouver Opera this season.

-Upcoming and recent engagements include Jonelle’s company and role debuts as Miss Jessel in Pacific Opera Victoria’s production of Britten’s The Turn of the Screw, and an appearance with the National Ballet of Canada as the soprano soloist for the acclaimed production of Anna Karenina.
+Upcoming and recent engagements include Jonelle’s company and role debut as Miss Jessel in Pacific Opera Victoria’s production of Britten’s The Turn of the Screw, joining Tapestry Opera for the Canadian premiere of 10 Days in a Madhouse, and an appearance with the National Ballet of Canada as the soprano soloist for their acclaimed production of Anna Karenina.
 With the Canadian Art Song Project, she was nominated for a 2025 Juno Award for their album, Known to Dreamers: Black Voices in Canadian Art Song.

 Not to be altered or copied without permission.